Derived categories and rationality of conic bundles: Preliminaries

 \subsection{Semiorthogonal decomposition, exceptional objects and mutations}

-We introduce here semiorthogonal decompositions, exceptional objects and mutations in a $\kappa$-linear triangulated category $\cat{T}$, following \cite{bondal-repr,bondal-kapranov,bondal-orlov}, and give some examples which will be useful later on.
+We introduce here semiorthogonal decompositions, exceptional objects and mutations in a $\Bbbk$-linear triangulated category $\cat{T}$, following \cite{bondal-repr,bondal-kapranov,bondal-orlov}, and give some examples which will be useful later on.
 Our only applications will be given in the case where $\cat{T}$ is the bounded derived category of a smooth projective variety, but we stick to the more general context.
+Recall that whenever a functor between derived categories is given, it will be denoted as underived, for example for $f: X \to Y$, $f^*$ and $f_*$ denote respectively the derived pull-back and push-forward.

 A full triangulated category $\cat{A}$ of $\cat{T}$ is called \it admissible \rm if the embedding functor admits a left and a right adjoint.

 \begin{definition}[\cite{bondal-kapranov,bondal-orlov}] A \it semiorthogonal decomposition \rm of $\cat{T}$ is a sequence of full admissible triangulated subcategories $\cat{A}_1, \ldots, \cat{A}_n$ of $\cat{T}$ such that $\Hom_{\cat{T}}(A_i,A_j) = 0$ for all $i>j$ and for all objects $A_i$ in $\cat{A}_i$ and $A_j$ in $\cat{A}_j$, and for every object $T$ of $\cat{T}$, there is a chain of morphisms $0=T_n \to T_{n-1} \to \ldots \to T_1 \to T_0 = T$ such that the cone of $T_k \to T_{k-1}$ is an object of $\cat{A}_k$ for all $k=1,\ldots,n$.
 Such a decomposition will be written